 Understanding Fees & Rates

-Different 3PL companies chargedifferently, making it slightly difficult to compare the prices.
+Different companies price 3PL costs differently, making it slightly difficult to compare the prices.
 However, you can still divide the costs into five parts.

 - Onboarding Costs –Many 3PL companies charge extra for initial set up.
 It can take anywhere from a few weeks to months to finish the set up.
 The charges will vary depending on time and scale of onboarding.